sethdford/deep-risk-model-v2/README.md

 > This is due to limitations in how the `openblas-src` crate handles Windows builds.
 If you need to
 > build on Windows, please use vcpkg with the OpenBLAS feature or use WSL (Windows Subsystem for Linux).

+> **Note for macOS Users**: The no-BLAS feature may encounter linking issues on macOS.
+This is because
+> even when using the no-BLAS feature, some BLAS symbols are still being referenced during linking.
+> For macOS, we recommend using the Accelerate framework instead:
+> ```bash
+> cargo build --no-default-features --features accelerate
+> ```

 This allows the library to be used in environments where installing BLAS dependencies is not possible or practical, such as WebAssembly targets or certain embedded systems.

 ## 🛠️ Technical Stack